wp-plugins/fv-antispam/readme.txt

 = 1.8.3 =

-* New function - protect Filled in forms against spam
+* New function - protect [Filled In](http://urbangiraffe.com/plugins/filled-in/) forms against spam
 * New function - display comments by default when you enter Comments section in wp-admin Dashboard
 * New function - show counts of comments and pingbacks separately in Comments section in wp-admin Dashboard